 1 User-agent: *

-This command provides recommendations to search robots which parts of the site should not be scanned.
+This command provides recommendations to search robots on which parts of the site should not be scanned.
 If in the robots.txt you put Disallow: /, it will close all website content from scanning.
-If you need to close a specific folder from scanning, use Disallow: /folder.
+If you need to close a specific folder from scanning, use the Disallow: /folder.

 Similarly, you can hide a specific URL, file, or a specific file format.
-For example, if you need to close all PDF files on the site from being indexed, you need to write the following instruction in WordPress robots txt:
+For example, if you need to close all PDF files on the site from being indexed, you need to write the following instructions in WordPress robots txt:

 1 Disallow: /*.pdf$

-An asterisk before a file extension means any sequence of characters (any name), and the dollar sign at the end indicates that you close from indexing only the files with .pdf extension.
+An asterisk before a file extension means any sequence of characters (any name), and the dollar sign at the end indicates that you close from indexing only the files with a .pdf extension.

-In the following reference materials from Google, you will find the list of the commands to block the URLs in a robots.txt file.
+In the following reference materials from Google, you will find the list of commands to block the URLs in a robots.txt file.

-This command allows you to scan any file, folder or page.
+This command allows you to scan any file, folder, or page.
 Let’s suppose it is necessary to open for scanning by robots only the pages containing the word /other and close all other content.
 In this case, use the following combination:

 1 User-agent: *